|Survey name||Short-Term International Migration Estimates for England and Wales|

 In some cases, similarly-sized estimates can have very different confidence intervals.
 This is due to weighting of cases.
 If an estimate is made up of a small number of individuals with large weights the standard error will be greater than if it was made up of a large number of individuals with small weights.

-It is often necessary to group data to reduce the confidence interval.
-For example, the IPS collects many different “purposes” of visit from respondents, however, these are grouped into four categories (employment, study, other employment or other).
-This both satisfies user needs and ensures confidence intervals are low.
+For example, the IPS collects many different "purposes" of visit from respondents, however, these are grouped into six categories (employment, study, business, holiday, visiting friends or relatives, and other).

 As estimates of STIM stocks are calculated from the IPS data and not directly estimated from the IPS, it is not possible merely to use the IPS confidence interval.
 A method has been developed to calculate stock confidence intervals and details can be found in the Short-Term International Migration methodology for England and Wales.